Want to get pregnant? Stop smoking to improve your chance of doing so, says KK Women's and Children's Hospital's Obstetrics & Gynaecology Department.

 Now that you are trying to conceive, you should not just eat healthily.
-It is also a good idea to cut out cigarettes completely.
+To get pregnant, it is also a good idea to cut out cigarettes completely.

 Risks of smoking for mum